 I believe there is hope and help for those of us who are parenting after infertility.
 As a Christian, I’m turning to the Bible for answers and hope for this next phase of my journey.
-I’m also launching a Facebook group to support others walking this same path.
+I’m also launching a Facebook group to support others walking this same path (coming soon!).
 I invite you to join me in this discussion whether you became a parent after primary or secondary infertility; have suffered multiple losses through miscarriage, child loss, or the death of a child; or become a parent through foster care and/ or adoption.
 It doesn’t matter how long you’ve been a parent after infertility.
 We can all learn and support each other towards wholehearted parenting despite the losses we’ve faced on the pathway to our children.

 - Baby Hunger – Beth Forbus

 - Barren among the Fruitful: Navigating Infertility with Hope, Wisdom, and Patience – Amanda Hope Haley